tlricherson/TESC_MIT_Data/Session_1.md

 ## Literature review ##
-The articles below are not required reading.
-They are included here as a reference only, or if you are interested in delving deeper into the topics for this week.
+The articles below are *not* required reading.
+They are included here as a reference only.

 Datnow, A., & Hubbard, L. (2016).
 [Teacher capacity for and beliefs about data-driven decision making: A literature review of international research.](https://link.springer.com/article/10.1007/s10833-015-9264-2) Journal of Educational Change, 17(1), 7-28.